FabioPerrone/IoT-Nodes/README.md

 # IoT-Nodes

-For the consumer, a smartphone is a **single atomic** object that allows to communicate with other people, to take pictures, to surf the web, and so on, at the same time.
+For the consumer, a smartphone is a **single atomic** object that allows to communicate with other people, to take pictures, to surf the web, at the same time.
 It is actually an object made of other objects: antennas, cameras, a wide variety of sensors, a processor, a memory device and so on.

 The first question when thinking about an IoT Node, should be: is this _node_ an **atomic** component?
 Which are the **bricks** that make it?